 Germany’s capital of Berlin offers every international food imaginable, in restaurants, street markets or, in the case of the most authentic Thai food in the city, spread across a park.
 Thai Wiese (Thai Park) comes alive every weekend with arguably the best Thai food in Berlin.read more

-Just 1 hour and 30 minutes east of central Berlin by car, near the Polish border and the Oder River is the site of the biggest battle of WWII fought on German soil.
+Just 1 hour and 30 minutes east of central Berlin by car, near the Polish border and the Oder River is the site of the biggest battle of WWII fought on German soil – the Battle for Berlin.
 Memorializing this battle at at Seelower Höhen (Seelow Heights) and located at the highest point overlooking the farmlands below sits the Museum Seelower Höhen.read more

 The Schiffshebewerk Niederfinow was completed in 1934 and is part of the Haavel-Oder waterway connecting the Elbe and Oder river basins.
 The waterway begins in Berlin at the Spandau lock and opens into the West Oder at the border area between Poland and Germany.
 Watching ships being raised and lowered in this ship elevator is amazing.
 A true engineering marvel.read more